 What does it cost to attend Georgetown University?
-Below we’ve mapped out the tuition and fees that will help you understand how much you will pay for Georgetown University.
+Below we’ve mapped out the tuition, fees, and room and board that will help you understand how much you will pay for Georgetown University.
 We’ve also included financial aid information to help you pay for college.
 If you’d like to get a personal estimated cost of attendance based on your situation, use our free cost calculator.

 The Net Price is the estimated cost after the average aid amount is applied to the total amount.